Document indicates China could boost military in Solomons | Law-Order

 A lot of the wording in the draft agreement was vague, Powles said, including exactly what type of military and paramilitary forces that China might send to the Solomons.
 She said it was either clumsily worded or deliberately opaque.

-Without directly addressing the content of the draft agreement, Australia's Department of Foreign Affairs and Trade issued a statement saying “We would be concerned by any actions that destabilise the security of our region.”
-The department said that after riots last year in the Solomon Islands' capital, Honiara, Australia and its neighbours had been able to send security assistance “without the need for external support.”
-“Pacific Island nations have the right to make sovereign decisions,” the department said.
-“Australia's cooperation with our Pacific family is focused on the economic prosperity, security and development of our region.”
-New Zealand said it planned to raise its concerns about the document with both the Solomon Islands and China.

-“If genuine, this agreement would be very concerning,” Foreign Minister Nanaia Mahuta said.
-“Such agreements will always be the right of any sovereign country to enter into; however, developments within this purported agreement could destabilise the current institutions and arrangements that have long underpinned the Pacific region's security.”
-It was not immediately clear when the security agreement might be finalised, signed or go into effect.
+It was not immediately clear when the security agreement might be finalized, signed or go into effect.
 The Solomon Islands, home to about 700,000 people, in 2019 switched its diplomatic allegiance from Taiwan to Beijing, which was a contributing factor to last year's riots.
 Last month the US announced plans to open an embassy in the Solomon Islands, laying out in unusually blunt terms a plan to increase its influence in the South Pacific nation before China becomes “strongly embedded.”
 The US previously operated an embassy in the Solomons for five years before closing it in 1993.
 Since then, US diplomats from neighbouring Papua New Guinea have been accredited to the Solomons, which has a US consular agency.

 A news release from the Solomon Islands government on its new policing agreement with China revealed few details.
 The statement said the agreement had been signed in a virtual meeting between China's Wang Xiaohong, an executive vice minister, and Solomon Islands Police Minister Anthony Veke.